 The expected and maximum levels of TRS and SFTs are indicators and not regulatory limits, depending on market demand.
 The Sub-Funds will lend securities depending on the market demand to borrow securities.
 This demand varies per counterparty, per asset class and per market influenced by factors such as liquidity, hedging strategies and settlement efficiency.
 These factors change over time led by the overall market dynamics (e.g. monetary policy) and changes in investment and trading strategies from counterparties or the Sub-Funds.
-As such, the securities lending income and the utilization (%AUM lent) may vary per asset class and per Sub-Fund's use of TRS and/or SFTs may temporarily be higher than the levels disclosed in the below table as long as it remains in line with its risk profile and complies with its global exposure's limit.
+As such, the securities lending income and the utilization (%AUM lent) may vary per asset class and per Sub-Fund.
+A Sub-Fund's use of TRS and/or SFTs may temporarily be higher than the levels disclosed in the below table as long as it remains in line with its risk profile and complies with its global exposure's limit.
 Further information on the actual utilisation rates at reporting date for each Sub-Fund is made available in the annual report which can be obtained free of charges from the registered office of the Company.
 Such utilisation rates at the reporting date may not be representative for the actual utilisation rates throughout the year.

-Sub-Fund Name Type of assets subject to SFTs Type of assets subject to TRS Expected Sec.
-Lending (Market value) Max Sec (Market valu Expected TRS notionals) 6 (Sum o f Max T notional n of Liquid Euro The Sub-Fund has no intention to be exposed to TRS N/A N/A N/A N/A Liquid Euribor 3M The Sub-Fund has no intention to be exposed to TRS N/A N/A N/A N/A the Sub-Fund does not use an Index or uses an Index in a way which is not in scope of the Benchmark Regulation.
+Sub-Fund Name Type of assets subject to SFTs Type of assets subject to TRS • Max TRS (Sum of notionals) Liquid Euro The Sub-Fund has no intention to be exposed to TRS N/A N/A N/A N/A Liquid Euribor 3M The Sub-Fund has no intention to be exposed to TRS N/A N/A N/A N/A n° Sub-Fund name Index name In scope of the Benchmark Regulation?
+Administrator of the Index Registered with the competent authority?
+1. Liquid Euro Euro short-term rate (€STR) Out of scope N.A.
+N.A.
+2. Liquid Euribor 3M Euribor 3-month Out of scope N.A.
+N.A.